Starttoaster/proxmox-exporter/README.md

 Simply copy the JSON, and in your grafana instance, in the Dashboards tab, select `New > Import` and then paste the JSON into the `Import via dashboard JSON model` textbox and hit save.

 ![Cluster dashboard](content/cluster-dashboard.png)

+A Grafana dashboard that implements this exporter with metrics from node_exporter is also in the works.
+Contributions are welcome for this as well.

+## Alerting

+Some Prometheus alert rules that use metrics from this exporter are in the works.
+Contributions are welcome for this as well.

 ## Metrics